January 24, 2023

 Not for everyone

-In order to start working with server-side tagging in Google Tag Manager, you will need to become even more technical (or hire someone who is experienced in analytics development).
+To start working with server-side tagging in Google Tag Manager, you will need to become even more technical (or hire someone experienced in analytics development).

-If you thought that GTM already requires a lot of technical topics (spoiler alert: it really does), then from now on, the rabbit hole becomes even deeper.
+If you thought that GTM already requires a lot of technical topics (spoiler alert: it really does), then from now on, the rabbit hole goes deeper.

-That is why I think that many businesses will not start using the server-side any time soon.
+That is why I’m positive that many businesses will not start using the server-side soon.
 Some due to complexity and lack of access to technical skills, others due to increased costs (while not understanding/seeing the possible benefits).

 How to configure server-side tagging in Google Tag Manager?

 Now, let’s dive into your first setup.
-Once again, this is not as in-depth as Simo’s article or Google’s documentation but instead, I’ll try to keep things as simple as possible (even though in reality they are more difficult).
+I’ll try to keep things as simple as possible (even though, in reality, they are more difficult).

 Here’s what the process looks like in a nutshell: